 Wallet Balances

 PartyLayer does not have a dedicated getBalance() method.
-Token holdings on the Canton Network live as contracts in the Active Contract Set (ACS) β€” not as a single numeric value.
-You query the ACS, then sum the amounts across all holding contracts.
+Token holdings on the Canton Network live as contracts in the Active Contract Set (ACS), not as a single numeric value.
+You query the ACS for the party's holding contracts, then sum the amounts.

 ℹ️ Note

-πŸ’‘ Tip
+💡 Tip

-See the full working example in examples/wallet-balance-loop/ β€” a minimal Vite + React + TypeScript app that connects Loop wallet, queries balance, and displays the result.
+examples/wallet-balance-loop/, a minimal Vite + React + TypeScript app that connects Loop wallet, queries balance, and displays the result.

 Prerequisites

-• Wallet connected β€” see Quick Start
+- Wallet connected, see Quick Start

 ℹ️ Note

 Session persistence: After a page reload the SDK automatically restores the active session from storage.
-Your component may mount with session === null for a moment while the restore runs β€” always guard with if (!session) return null or render a <ConnectButton /> fallback.
-See Advanced β†’ Session Persistence for per-wallet behavior.
+Your component may mount

 React

-Single token balance
+Single instrument balance

 import { useState, useEffect } from 'react';

-import { useSession, usePartyLayer } from '@partylayer/react';
+import { useAccount, usePartyLayer } from '@partylayer/react';

 const client = usePartyLayer();